Finalissima: First editions and abolition

 Created in 1985 as the European/South American Nations Cup, it was also referred to as the "Artemio Franchi Cup" due to the competition's trophy, named after Artemio Franchi, former president of UEFA who died in a road accident in 1983.
 It was organised jointly between CONMEBOL and the European confederation, acting as an intercontinental super cup.
 The competition was the national team-equivalent to the Intercontinental Cup on the club level, played between the winners of the European Cup/UEFA Champions League and Copa Libertadores.
 The competition was to be held every four years, with the venue alternating between Europe and South America.
 It was first played in 1985, between the winners of UEFA Euro 1984, France, and the winners of the 1983 Copa América, Uruguay.
 France hosted the match at the Parc des Princes in Paris, and won 2–0.
 The competition did not take place four years later, as the Netherlands (UEFA Euro 1988 winners) and Uruguay (1987 Copa América winners) were unable to agree on a date for the match.
 The next edition took place in 1993 between the winners of the 1991 Copa América, Argentina, and the winners of UEFA Euro 1992, Denmark.
 Argentina hosted the match at the Estadio José María Minella in Mar del Plata, and won 5–4 on penalties following a 1–1 draw after extra time.
 The competition was discontinued thereafter.

+Although the competition was discontinued after 1993, matches between the reigning champions of Europe and South America occasionally occurred outside the framework of the tournament.
+For example, in 20 December 1989, the winners of UEFA Euro 1988, the Netherlands, faced the 1989 Copa América champions, Brazil, in an international friendly played in De Kuip, Rotterdam, this game was won for Brazil 1–0.
+Other example took place in 25 March 1998, when UEFA Euro 1996 winners Germany hosted 1997 Copa América champions Brazil in an international friendly in Gottlieb-Daimler-Stadion, Stuttgart.
+Brazil won the match 2–1, ending Germany's 22-match unbeaten run.

 The Artemio Franchi Cup can be considered a precursor of the King Fahd Cup/FIFA Confederations Cup, played in 1992 for the first time and organised by FIFA from its third edition in 1997.
 The competition featured title holders of the continental championships and FIFA World Cup.
 After the 2017 FIFA Confederations Cup, FIFA announced in March 2019 that the tournament would be abolished.